CubeAPM

 Conclusion: Choosing the Right Middleware Alternative

-Among all Middleware alternatives, CubeAPM delivers the most complete and cost-efficient upgrade.
-It offers native support for OpenTelemetry, full MELT observability (Metrics, Events, Logs, Traces), anomaly-aware smart sampling, and real-time drill-down capabilities that unify traces with logs, infra metrics, and user experience data.
-CubeAPM also offers a self-hosting option (suitable for enterprises to meet compliance) and predictable cost that helps teams cut observability spend by up to 60–80%.
+CubeAPM delivers the most complete and cost-efficient option with native support for OpenTelemetry, full MELT observability, context-aware smart sampling, and real-time drill-down capabilities that unify traces with logs, infra metrics, and user experience data.
+CubeAPM also offers a self-hosting option (suitable for enterprises to meet compliance) and a predictable cost that helps teams cut observability spend by up to 60–80%.

 Book a demo to see CubeAPM in action.